open-telemetry/opentelemetry.io/content/en/blog/2024/getting-started-with-otelsql/index.md

 ### Filter spans

 You can use `otelsql.SpanFilter` from `otelsql.SpanOptions` to filter out spans you don't want to generate.
-It is useful when some spans are annoying to you, and you want to ignore them.
+It is useful when you want to discard some spans.

 ## What's next?